Alexzihaohu/2021s1final/adb.md

 Periodically, the DBMS creates a checkpoint, in order to minimize the time taken to recover in the event of a system crash.

 - Begin checkpoint record:  Indicates when chkpt began.
 - End checkpoint record:  Contains current Xact table and dirty page table.
-This is a `fuzzy checkpoint’:
+This is a 'fuzzy checkpoint':
   - Other Xacts continue to run; so these tables accurate only as of the time of the begin checkpoint record.
   - No attempt to force dirty pages to disk; effectiveness of checkpoint is limited by the oldest unwritten change to a dirty page.
 (So it’s a good idea to periodically flush dirty pages to disk!)
 - Store LSN of chkpt record in a safe place (master record).